lupo-src/devops-test-assignment/README.md

 ## Please provide some examples on deploying the Python example in Windows and Linux for the tools you will be suggesting deploying with

+Assumptions:
+* To run python service in the background on Linux I used docker (also more forward looking approach - easier to migrate to eg. Kubernetes)
+* To run python service in the background on Windows I used NSSM (we could also levarage Docker here but would be a bit more complex)

 Test environment:
 * Linux Ubuntu 16.04 LTS
 * Ansible 2.8.X (only on Linux acting as Bastion host only)